Loirinhm/leetcode/README.md

 # Leetcode - Problems

-Here are the rosolutions for some of the problems find at the LeetCode website.
+Here are the resolutions for some of the problems find at the LeetCode website.